AllenThorondor/MyBlog_production/Deploy to a Linux Server mannual.md

       8. sudo systemctl restart nginx

-   5. gunicore config set up:
+   5. gunicore config set up( currenttly in Flask_Blog directory ):

       1. gunicorn -w 3 run:app (now you can visit your web site, and this is not enough cause once you close your server, everything gone)